4renginy/Module4-School_District_Analysis/README.md

 Passing_Reading%.........97.3088.........97.1873
 Passing_Math%............93.2721.........93.1856
 Passing_Overall%.........90.9480.........90.6303

 -Although there is .3 % drop on the overall passing percentage Thomas High School kept its second place as high performing school.
 ![](https://github.com/4renginy/School_District_Analysis/blob/main/Resources/Challange_top5.PNG)

--Created the following spending bins
-"<$584", "$585-629", "$630-644", "$645-675" and Thomas High Schol was in a 630-644 bin.
-There was no change to the change before and after calculations.
--Running the calculations for the type of the school Charter Schools seemed to be more sucessful despide the drop on 0.5 % on Overall passing percentage..
+The spening per student has remained the same but success rate in the bin Thomas High Scholl has dropped -Running the calculations for the type of the school showed despite the0.5 %drop on THS success rate Charter Schools have better success rating than the district schools.
--

-sdfasd,